ToGenplusplus/ProgrammingWithNodeJs/TypeScript/dsAndAlgosPractice/arrays/Arrays.md

 * **Purpose:** To enable **$O(1)$ time complexity** for any future range query.
 * **Mechanism:** Create an auxiliary array $P$ where $P[i]$ stores the cumulative sum up to index $i$.
     * To find the sum of elements in the original array from $i$ to $j$ inclusive, the formula is $\text{Sum}(i, j) = P[j] - P[i-1]$.
+* **Recognition:** The need to quickly look up a pre-calculated value based on its position in an array (like a sum, product, or maximum) is the primary trigger for the Prefix/Suffix Pattern.

 #### **Strategy 2: When to use the PREFIX SUM HASH MAP**
 * **Purpose:** To enable **$O(N)$ time complexity** for counting subarrays with a target sum $K$.